regular-life/Codeforces-CLI-Tool/README.md

   - **Run Installation Script:**
     Run the installation script to do the initial setup and installtion of dependencies:
     ```bash
-    make install-venv-setup       # if you wish to use venv (named .env) setup
+    make install-venv-setup       # if you wish to use virtualenv (will be named .env) setup
-    make install                  # if you do not wish to use .env. doing this will delete .env folder (~400 MB)
+    make install                  # if you do not wish to use virtualenv
     ```
   - Open another terminal and start working :)